 If you’ve just started the estate planning process, you might wonder if you should create a will or trust.
 While both of these are useful estate planning documents, trusts can offer significantly more benefits for certain people.
-Here are a few signs that you should establish a trust.
+Here are a few signs that you should establish trust.

 You want to support a family member with a disability

 If one of your close family members suffers from a physical or mental disability, you may wish to financially support them after your death.
-The money you aside for them in your trust can help pay for food, medical expenses and other necessities.
+The money you aside for them in your trust can help pay for food, medical expenses, and other necessities.
 Another benefit of creating a special needs trust is that the recipient won’t lose their SSI and Medicaid benefits.

 You want to avoid probate

-Probate is the legal process in which a will is proved valid in court.
+Probate is the legal process in which a will is proven valid in court.
 However, probate has a reputation for being a costly and time-consuming process.
 Your heirs may have to wait a while to receive their inheritances.
-One way to avoid the probate process is to establish a trust.
+One way to avoid the probate process is to establish trust.
 However, you must remember to properly fund the trust.
 Any assets that are outside the trust may still be subject to probate.

 You want more control over asset disbursement

 If you wish to have more control over how and when your beneficiaries receive their inheritances, you may want to consult a trust attorney in Fort Collins, CO.
 For instance, you may want to give one of your children their inheritance while you’re still alive.
-Likewise, if you have a family member who is irresponsible with money, you might decide intervals at which they will receive their inheritance during their lifetime.
+Likewise, if you have a family member who is irresponsible with money, you might decide on intervals at which they will receive their inheritance during their lifetime.